-7. REPORTS
+7. Reports

+7.1 Customer Experience Standard and Pledge

-7.1 Lisa van der Vinne, Continuous Quality Improvement Coordinator, presented to the Board about the Health Unit's Customer Experience Standard
+Presenter: Lisa van der Vinne, Continuous Quality Improvement Coordinator

 The Ontario Public Health Standards (OPHS) require boards of health to "ensure a culture of quality and continuous organizational self-improvement that underpins programs and services and public health practice, and demonstrates transparency and accountability to clients, the public, and other stakeholders".
 Listed as part of this requirement is the measurement of client, community, community partner and stakeholder experience to inform transparency and accountability.